ucan-wg/awake/README.md

 Attacker                 Requestor                  Responder
    │                         │                          │
    │      Temp ECDH DID      │     Temp ECDH DID        │ (1a)
-   │     & Auth Criterea     │    & Auth Criterea       │ (1b)
+   │     & Auth Criteria     │    & Auth Criteria       │ (1b)
    │◄────────────────────────┼─────────────────────────►│
    ⋮                         ⋮                          ⋮
 ```

-In this step, the Requestor broadcasts a temporary DID, and some criterea that a Responder MUST provide in [§3.3](https://github.com/ucan-wg/awake/blob/port/README.md#33-responder-establishes-point-to-point-session).
+In this step, the Requestor broadcasts a temporary DID, and some criteria that a Responder MUST provide in [§3.3](https://github.com/ucan-wg/awake/blob/port/README.md#33-responder-establishes-point-to-point-session).
 Both pieces of information are sent in a single message.
 This request payload MUST contain the `did` and `caps` fields.
 The `caps` field MAY be an empty array.

 The payload stage MUST be signalled by the message type `"awake/init"`.